AbdullahBinJahed/AbdullahBInJahed/README.md

  - ⛰️ My hobby is coding, reading non-fiction, manga or LN and hanging out with friends

- - 👨‍🔬 Have interest in too many things despite not having the <br> talent to follow , I still try my best
+ - 👨‍🔬 Have interest in too many things despite not having the <br> talent to follow , I shall still try my best

  - ⚡ All About living life at its best. ⚡